-Another option for hackers is to infect the Wi-Fi gadgetry.
+Another option for hackers is to infect the Wi-Fi gadget.
 Public routers rarely feature encryption of the level that would make it impossible to hack the router.
 Yet, the antivirus system on the connecting device can still be helpful since criminals may not only steal the data coming through the router but also try to infect the victim’s system with malware.

 It is important to know that in either case, it is necessary to take data protection measures after you figure out that something went wrong during the connection to the wireless network.
 If your computer gets infected – run the deep scanning in your antivirus program.
-Should you suspect that the Wi-Fi router was unreliable – better change all the passwords you have entered while being connected to that questionable router.
+Should you suspect that the Wi-Fi router is unreliable – you better change all the passwords you have entered while being connected to that questionable router.